MarcoDiFrancesco/Notes/📚 Study/🔍 Supervised.md

 If we are proving that VCdim is ≥ then 3, then just find one example where it’s possible to separate them, if we are proving that VCdim is = 3 then find any example is possible to separate them.
 What happens if it’s in one line?

 ## Lecture 4
-Sources of stochasticity can be
+**Sources of stochasticity** between input and output can be given by errors in labeling data